+- Power ON

-Default situation
+- Default situation b

-LED indication when there is a malfunction
+- LED indication when there is a malfunction

-If the default situation is not displayed after 10~12 minutes, check the malfunction code on the indoor unit user interface.
+If the default situation is not displayed after 10~12 minutes, check the malfunction code on the indoor unit user interface (and in case of RXYSQ10+12 on the outdoor unit 7-segment display).
 Solve the malfunction code accordingly.
 First, check the communication wiring.